-Describing herself as a “pan-Africanist,” a “womanist,” and a “socialist,” Melina Abdullah is a tenured professor and chair of the Pan African Studies department at California State University at Los Angeles (CSULA), where she has taught since 2002.
-Aside from her academic career, she is a co-founder and leader of the Black Lives Matter (BLM) movement in Los Angeles.
-In …
+Describing herself as a “pan-Africanist” and a “womanist,” Melina Abdullah is a tenured professor and chair of the Pan African Studies department at California State University at Los Angeles (CSULA), where she has taught since 2002.
+Aside from her academic career, she is a founding organizer and leader of the Black Lives Matter (BLM) movement in Los Angeles.
+In that …

-Describing herself as a “pan-Africanist,” a “womanist,” and a “socialist,” Melina Abdullah is a tenured professor and chair of the Pan African Studies department at California State University at Los Angeles (CSULA), where she has taught since 2002.
-Aside from her academic career, she is a co-founder and leader of the Black Lives Matter (BLM) movement in Los Angeles.
+Describing herself as a “pan-Africanist” and a “womanist,” Melina Abdullah is a tenured professor and chair of the Pan African Studies department at California State University at Los Angeles (CSULA), where she has taught since 2002.
+Aside from her academic career, she is a founding organizer and leader of the Black Lives Matter (BLM) movement in Los Angeles.
 In that capacity, she involves herself frequently as a social activist in racial issues, particularly shootings of African Americans by members of the Los Angeles Police Department (LAPD).
 And since 2014, she has been a member of the Los Angeles County Human Rights Commission.

 Abdullah was born as Melina Reimann in East Oakland, California on September 18, 1972.
-Her father, John Reimann, is a retired union organizer and a self-proclaimed Trotskyist.
+Her father, John Reimann, is a retired union organizer, a self-proclaimed Trotskyist, and a member of the Industrial Workers of the World.
 He also has been a leader of Occupy Oakland, one of the most violent chapters of the Occupy Wall Street movement.
 Reimann’s own father, the renowned Marxist economist Guenter Reimann, was a German Communist Party member who fled Germany to the U.S. during the Nazi years.
-(More information on Guenter and John Reimann can be found by clicking here.)
 Abdullah proudly emphasizes the radical lineage from which she and her East Oakland contemporaries hail: “All of our parents are Panthers, or Black Power organizers, or organizers.
 We come out politicized….
 I was born on a picket line.”

 While attending graduate school at the University of Southern California in the mid-1990s, Abdullah became involved with Rep. Maxine Waters‘ accusations of CIA involvement in the L.A. crack epidemic, and also with community protests in response to various police shootings.